 They following is my current employment followed by various areas employment undertaken throughout my university education ranging from areas of computer and engineering professions to areas of service and telecommunication professions.

 Technical and Engineering Employment.

-October 2017 – Current, Product Engineer and Design Engineer, Entrotec Ltd.
+October 2017 – November 2019, Product Engineer and Design Engineer, Entrotec Ltd.

-With Entrotec, I have been given the privilege of working with a team of innovative and specialist design engineers towards modernising and advancing a range of access control and automated security systems.
+With Entrotec, I had been given the privilege of working with a team of innovative and specialist design engineers towards modernising and advancing a range of access control and automated security systems.
 During this time I have had the flexibility to conceptualise, design, produce and bring new products to market.
-From the conceptual stages to prototyping and testing, I am testing and building upon my previous stills in a new and exciting venture.
+From the conceptual stages to prototyping and testing, there I built upon my previous skills in a new and exciting venture.

-Likewise my skills are being further developed with new education into areas 3D engineering design (solidworks) and working towards modernising Entrotec’s product support through my emerging parallel role as their support and production media producer.
-The following is an example of a production media aid for my RF Reader/Receiver design for long range access.
+Likewise my skills were further developed with new education into areas 3D engineering design (solidworks) and working towards modernising Entrotec’s product support through my emerging parallel role as their support and production media producer.

 2015 – Summer 2016, September 2016 – October 2017, GCU Student Mentor for Robotics & STEM Subjects.